mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 129 - Structural Optimizations/readme.md

 // This cryptic piece of code iterates a
 // two-dimensional array
-// We don't have proof this will be useful
+// You don't have proof this will be useful
 // In real contexts
 ```